Berlin honors victims 58 years after the Wall was built | DW | 13.08.2019

 The sociologist Martina Gille of the German Youth Institute in Munich has observed changes to the way Germany's 15-to-24-year-olds, who were born after German reunification in 1989, see the 28 years of partition.

-She has found that while they all draw on mamories of their parents and grandparents those born east and west have now seem to have a similar knowledge base.
-Whereas older generations from former East Germany expressed less trust in state institutions than their West German peers, today's young adults tend to share similar views, she said.
+She has found that while they all drew on memories of their parents and grandparents those born east and west now seemed to have a similar knowledge base.
+Whereas older generations from former East Germany expressed less trust in state institutions than their West German peers, today's young adults tended to share similar views, she said.

 The federal statistical office Destatis said last year young adults across reunited Germany benefited from an unprecedented labor market, with only 6.2 percent joblessness in their age group — compared to 15.2 in 2005.